elmcitylabs/ECL-Facebook/README.rst

 ============

 ECL Facebook is an awesome Facebook library for Python 2.7+.
-It makes the Facebook API a joy to use, and Django integration is baked in.
+It makes the Facebook API a joy to use, has built-in integration for Django and Flask.
 To find out more, read on!

 If you have an issue to report or a feature request, add it at https://github.com/elmcitylabs/ECL-Facebook/issues.